 As mobile operators prepare for the advanced applications that will be delivered over 4G and increasingly over 5G, they will need to consider the network requirements for ensuring the proper delivery and experience that will accompany them.

-By leveraging the power of a virtualized RAN, operators can transform their networks, and their business, to capitalize on this new growth opportunity for delivering new advanced services.
+By leveraging the power of a virtualized Open vRAN (Open vRAN), operators can transform their networks and their business to capitalize on this new growth opportunity for delivering new advanced services.
 Intelligence at the mobile edge combined with a virtualized architecture provides operators the option to deploy a software-centric intelligent base station.
 A virtualized architecture provides the fundamental building block for a platform capable of running the packet-processing that is required while ensuring the flexibility in deploying applications in a sandbox.
-Furthermore for each application deployed at the edge, the compute, memory and network resources would be different and one size would not fit all different use cases.
+Each application deployed at the edge, the compute, memory and network resources would be different and one size would not fit all different use cases.
 As an example in a sensor based network, an NB-IoT application would require memory to save the state of the sensors until the next telemetric transmission.

 As part of this effort, mobile operators should consider some of the key requirements for moving to a MEC architecture capable of delivering the Quality of Experience needed, some of these include: